 Who invented GORE-TEX?

-- US Patent #4,194,041: Waterproof laminate: This 1980 patent by Robert W. Gore and Samuel B Allen, Jr. (of W.L.
-Gore and Associates) has a clear, detailed explanation of how two-layer GORE-TEX works, why it differs from ordinary wicking fabrics, and the sorts of plastics it can be made from, including Hypol® made by W.R.
+US Patent #4,194,041: Waterproof laminate by Robert W. Gore and Samuel B Allen, Jr., W.L.
+Gore and Associates, 18 March 1980.
+This has a clear, detailed explanation of how two-layer GORE-TEX works, why it differs from ordinary wicking fabrics, and the sorts of plastics it can be made from, including Hypol® made by W.R.
 Grace & Co., Nafion® by DuPont, and PTFE (Teflon).

 Please do NOT copy our articles onto blogs and other websites

 Articles from this website are registered at the US Copyright Office.
 Copying or otherwise using registered works without permission, removing this or other copyright notices, and/or infringing related rights could make you liable to severe civil or criminal penalties.